 Get Started

 This guide walks you through installing and configuring jupyter-positron-server to run Positron Server in your Jupyter environment.
+Check out the below screencast for a walkthrough of getting started, or read on for instructions.

 Prerequisites